-Similar to a DACA recipient who returned to the United States with advance parole, a grant of PIP overcomes the "inspected and admitted or paroled" obstacle of 245(a) adjustment for someone who originally entered without inspection.
-Thus, PIP could help create adjustment eligibility for DACA clients who entered without inspection and were not able to travel on advance parole when this was still an option.
+Similar to a DACA recipient who returned to the United States with advance parole, a grant of PIP meets the "inspected and admitted or paroled" requirement of 245(a) adjustment for someone who originally entered without inspection.
+Thus, PIP could help create adjustment eligibility for DACA clients who entered without inspection and have not been able to travel on advance parole.
 Even a DACA client with a military member child who is younger than 21 can apply for PIP now in order to create adjustment eligibility later, once the child turns 21 and can file an I-130.